 - The United States Department of Agriculture (USDA) recommends thawing the turkey in the refrigerator.
-It takes 24 hours for every 5 pounds of turkey, not including the day you cook it.
-Therefore, a 20-24 pound turkey would take 6 days to thaw.
+It takes about 24 hours for every 4-5 pounds of turkey, not including the day you cook it.
+A 20-24 pound turkey would take 5-6 days to thaw.
+Check out Turkey 101 for faster thawing options.

-- Do not stuff your turkey.
-Place stuffing in a separate bowl to cook.
+- For optimum safety, do not stuff your turkey.
+Place stuffing in a separate baking dish or pan to cook.

 - Avoid cross-contamination by using separate cutting boards, plates, and utensils when handling raw turkey.
 Wash items that have touched raw meat with warm soap and water, or place them in a dishwasher.